UU-ComputerScience/uhc-js/index.md

 account creation is necessary for this version as it stores your data in the browser locally.

-The original application is still online and graciously provided by [Chris Done](http://chrisdone.com/).
-For this instance you need to log in.
-Go to the [instance](http://jcu.chrisdone.com/login).
-And log in with username "uhcjsdemo@example.com" and password "123456".
-And check out the [source code](https://github.com/UU-ComputerScience/JCU).
-For installation instructions please refer to the section "Locations and Setup" in "Getting Rid of JavaScript with Haskell".

 ## Need help?
 There are currently two major resources for help with UHC.
 The general [UHC documentation][uhc-extensive-doc] describes the usage of UHC in general and the